WeichenZhou/PALMER/README.md

 --mapq (default: MAPQ=10)
         the minimum MAPQ of the read for PALMER to process

+--thread (default: number of available hardware threads)
+        number of concurrent region workers to launch during preprocessing and calling

 --len_custom_seq (MUST set up when activating TSD_finding for CUSTOMIZED insertion, otherwise CLOSED)
          interger value for the length of your customized sequence WITHOUT polyA tact